ca-gip/kubi/CONTRIBUTING.md

   - OS, Platform and Version (Windows, Linux, macOS, x86, ARM)
   - Version of the interpreter, compiler, SDK, runtime environment, package manager, depending on what seems relevant.
   - Possibly your input and the output
+  - What did you have as result, and what did you expect ?
   - Can you reliably reproduce the issue?
 And can you also reproduce it with older versions?
+  - Give everything we need to reproduce the issue (a test if possible)

 <!-- omit in toc -->

-We use GitHub issues to track bugs and errors.
-If you run into an issue with the project:

-- Open an [Issue](https://github.com/ca-gip/kubi/issues/new).
-(Since we can't be sure at this point whether it is a bug or not, we ask you not to talk about a bug yet and not to label the issue.)
-- Explain the behavior you would expect and the actual behavior.
-- Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
-This usually includes your code.
-For good bug reports you should isolate the problem and create a reduced test case.
-- Provide the information you collected in the previous section.

 Once it's filed:

-- The project team will label the issue accordingly.
-- A team member will try to reproduce the issue with your provided steps.
-If there are no reproduction steps or no obvious way to reproduce the issue, the team will ask you for those steps and mark the issue as `needs-repro`.
-Bugs with the `needs-repro` tag will not be addressed until they are reproduced.
+- A team member will try to reproduce the issue with your provided steps and then we will contact you back.
 - If the team is able to reproduce the issue, it will be marked `needs-fix`, as well as possibly other tags (such as `critical`), and the issue will be left to be [implemented by someone](#your-first-code-contribution).

 <!-- You might want to create an issue template for bugs and errors that can be used as a guide and that defines the structure of the information to be included.
 If you do so, reference it here in the description. -->